Billionaire Profile

 Early Life

-Marian Bayoff Ilitch was born on January 7, 1933, in Dearborn, Michigan, to Macedonian immigrant parents.
-Growing up during the Great Depression instilled in her a strong work ethic and resourcefulness.
-She met her future husband, Mike Ilitch, in 1954 and they married a year later.
+Marian Bayoff Ilitch was born on January 7, 1933, in Dearborn, Michigan, to Macedonian immigrants.
+Growing up during the Great Depression instilled a strong work ethic that would shape her future business endeavors.
+She met her husband, Mike Ilitch, in 1954, and they married a year later.

 Rise to Success

-In 1959, Marian and Mike Ilitch co-founded Little Caesars Pizza in Garden City, Michigan.
-Marian managed the finances and operations while Mike focused on the business's expansion.
-In 1979, the introduction of the "Pizza!
-Pizza!" concept helped the brand achieve national prominence.
-The Ilitches expanded their interests to include restaurants, entertainment, sports, and gaming.
+In 1959, Marian and Mike Ilitch invested $10,000 of their savings to start Little Caesars Pizza in Garden City, Michigan.
+Marian managed the finances and operations while Mike focused on marketing and product development.
+The introduction of the “Pizza!
+Pizza!” concept in 1979 was a turning point, catapulting the brand to national prominence.
+The company expanded rapidly through franchising.
+The Ilitches also expanded their interests to include restaurants, entertainment, sports, and gaming.
+The Ilitches purchased the Detroit Red Wings in 1982 and the Detroit Tigers in 1992.

 Key Business Strategies